goddardYYZ/osrs-geBot/README.md

 - Automatically buys and sells items on the GE based on predefined rules.
 - Fetches current buy and sell prices dynamically from the game using RuneLite's API.
 - Configurable settings for item selection, buy/sell quantities, and profit thresholds.
+- Prevents selling at a loss.
+- Stops buying when maximum item stock is reached.

 ## Installation